For team-specific information, see the TEAMS tab above.

 Full equipment is required at all age levels, at all games and practices.

-The spring season generally runs from mid-March through early June, with dates for indoor practices scheduled Sundays at Maplewood Middle School from February through mid-March in preparation for outdoor play as
+The spring season generally runs from mid-March through early June, with dates for indoor practices scheduled on several Sundays in March in preparation for outdoor play as weather allows.

 Players are encouraged to participate in multiple sports throughout the year, but are expected to attend lacrosse practices regularly during the spring season.
 Please note that playing time in games may be affected if practices are missed due to other spring sports or extracurricular activities.

 The clinic is held on Sundays for 6 weeks in April and May, typically at Underhill Field.

 A final schedule will be confirmed and posted online by the club as early as possible in the new year.

 The clinic is designed to introduce young players to the sport of lacrosse in a positive, fun environment.

 Instruction emphasizes rules of play and basic skills.
 Players will rotate through positions during drills

 Season play includes approximately 12 games and one or two weekend lacrosse festivals.
 Practices are two

 days a week at Ritzer Field, behind Columbia High School.
 Historically, these teams practice on Tuesdays and Thursdays, but this schedule is not guaranteed from year to year.
 An updated practice schedule will be confirmed and posted online by the club each January.